abelsonlive/_site_/_posts/2013-12-17-scrape-the-gibson.md

 python
 >>> import requests
 >>> from bs4 import BeautifulSoup
+>>> import dataset
+>>> from thready import thereaded
 {% endhighlight %}

 <br/>

-Alright, now that we're set, let's walk through a basic scraper for CraigsList missed connections.
-In the code snippet I add comments for each line.
-You can follow along with each of these scripts on [the github repository](https://github.com/abelsonlive/scrape-the-gibson).
+Alright, now that we're ready to get started, let's walk through a basic scraper for CraigsList missed connections.
+In the code snippet below I add detailed comments that explain what I'm doing for each line.
+You can follow along with each of these scripts on [this github repository](https://github.com/abelsonlive/scrape-the-gibson).

 <br/>
 #### 00-basics.py